kubernetes/website/content/en/docs/reference/access-authn-authz/rbac.md

 <td>Allows admin access, intended to be granted within a namespace using a <b>RoleBinding</b>.
 If used in a <b>RoleBinding</b>, allows read/write access to most resources in a namespace, including the ability to create roles and role bindings within the namespace.
-It does not allow write access to resource quota or to the namespace itself.</td>
+This role does not allow write access to resource quota or to the namespace itself.</td>
 </tr>
 <tr>
 <td><b>edit</b></td>
 <td>None</td>
 <td>Allows read/write access to most objects in a namespace.

-It does not allow viewing or modifying roles or role bindings.</td>
+This role does not allow viewing or modifying roles or role bindings.
+However, this role allows accessing Secrets and running Pods as any ServiceAccount in the namespace, so it can be used to gain the API access levels of any ServiceAccount in the namespace.</td>
 </tr>
 <tr>
 <td><b>view</b></td>
 <td>None</td>
 <td>Allows read-only access to see most objects in a namespace.
 It does not allow viewing roles or role bindings.

-It does not allow viewing secrets, since those are escalating.</td>
+This role does not allow viewing Secrets, since reading the contents of Secrets enables access to ServiceAccount credentials in the namespace, which would allow API access as any ServiceAccount in the namespace (a form of privilege escalation).</td>
 </tr>
 </table>